Level3-REST/site/doc/patterns/patterns.md

 ## Patterns can be Combined

 Level 3 resource patterns can overlap and are simultaneously utilizable.
 When the patterns are combined, changes in one pattern configuration does not reset the other pattern's configurations.
 For instance, the [List](list.md) pattern can combine the [Filter](filter.md), [Page](page.md) and [Sort](sort.md) patterns to create a full-featured list API.
-If a client is sorting the list by a "first-name" property, and then changes the page number in the [Pagination](page.md#pagination-resource) control, the "first-name" sort ordering still applies to the list.
+If a client is sorting the list by a `first-name` property, and then changes the page number in the [Pagination](page.md#pagination-resource) control, the "first-name" sort ordering still applies to the list.

 ## Pattern Listing